AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

                             2️⃣ Click “Upload Document”.

-                            3️⃣ Select the PDF, DOCX, or TXT compliance document.
+                            3️⃣ Select the PDF or TXT compliance document.

                             4️⃣ Choose the framework type (PCI DSS, HIPAA, GDPR, etc.) from a dropdown.